ChecheRomo96/CPVector/README.md

 ### a) download zip file

-If you downlaoded the zip file containing this repository extract ists contents and move the CPString_vX.X.X to your current Arduino Project library directory.
+If you downlaoded the zip file containing this repository extract ists contents and move the CPVector_vX.X.X to your current Arduino Project library directory.

 Even though you did not installed through git you can update the package through it.

 ### b) clone through git

 Note that you must have git installed on your computer.

-To istall git through homebrew:
+# To istall git through homebrew on Mac Os X:

 	brew install git